fpera0248/Capital-One-SES-Movie-App/README.md

 Runtime: N/A

-5. I couldn't figure out how to implement search suggestions
+5. I couldn't figure out how to implement search suggestions or allow the user to go back to a previously searched page because of the API calling.